 AKDN / Christian Richters

-With nearly two million visitors a year, the US$ 30 million Al-Azhar Park – a gift from His Highness the Aga Khan to the city of Cairo – not only generates enough funds for its own maintenance (through gate and restaurant receipts), but has proven to be a powerful catalyst for urban renewal in the neighbouring district of Darb al-Ahmar.
+With nearly two million visitors a year, the $30 million Al-Azhar Park – a gift from His Highness the Aga Khan to the city of Cairo – not only generates enough funds for its own maintenance (through gate and restaurant receipts), but has proven to be a powerful catalyst for urban renewal in the neighbouring district of Darb al-Ahmar.

 During the grading works for the Park, the major portion of the remaining Ayyubid Wall emerged from centuries of debris.
 AKTC has undertaken conservation, working with local craftspeople to offer vocational training.